The Rate At Which Velocity Changes

 Acceleration is Only About Speeding Up

 Many people mistakenly believe that acceleration only refers to speeding up.
-However, acceleration encompasses any change in velocity, including slowing down (deceleration) and changing direction.
+Even so, acceleration encompasses any change in velocity, including slowing down (deceleration) and changing direction.

 Constant Speed Implies Zero Acceleration